qiusuor/DeepQC/c++/README.md

 Make sure you have already installed CUDA, CUDNN, Libtorch successfully.

 You may need to delete CMakeCache.txt when re-compile.
-Just ignore cmake warnings if appear.

 # Have trouble with compiling?